-Top lawmakers also spoke highly of Esper after the announcement, indicating that his confirmation process, if he is nominated for the permanent job, will be smooth.
+Top lawmakers also spoke highly of Esper after the announcement.

 “I’ve known him for a long time.
 I think he’s good — in fact, I’ve been in the field with him to see how he does with troops,” Sen. James Inhofe, the chairman of the Senate Armed Services Committee, told the New York Times.
 “He does an exceptionally good job.”